Megyn Kelly Today: Cancellation

 Alongside the blackface controversy, it was reported that Kelly had discussed ending the program so she could focus more on her role as an NBC News correspondent, but that the comments may have an impact on her overall future at the network.
 Viewership of Megyn Kelly Today had been stable, but not as high as that of Today's Take.

 On October 26, 2018, NBC officially announced that Megyn Kelly Today had been canceled, and that its time slot would be assumed by other anchors.
 Kelly's attorney stated that her future with NBC News was to be determined.
 Kelly terminated her contract with NBC in January 2019.

-Since the program's cancellation, the Megyn Kelly Today set has been used for various NBC specials and productions, including occasional audience-based episodes of Today with Hoda & Jenna and All In with Chris Hayes (MSNBC), and as an interim studio for The Tonight Show Starring Jimmy Fallon from July 13, 2020 to March 22, 2021.
+After the program's cancellation, the Megyn Kelly Today set and studio were redressed for various other NBC specials and productions, including occasional audience-based episodes of Today with Hoda & Jenna and All In with Chris Hayes (MSNBC) before the COVID-19 pandemic, NBC News election coverage of Super Tuesday in March 2020, and then redressed as an interim studio for The Tonight Show Starring Jimmy Fallon from July 13, 2020, to March 22, 2021 while filming without an audience.
+In 2023, Studio 6-A was reconstructed for NBCUniversal's syndicated talk show The Kelly Clarkson Show.